Is El Salvador Safe to Visit in 2024? A Comprehensive Safety Guide for Travelers

 El Salvador Homicide Rate per 100,000 Inhabitants

 It is understandable why crime statistics discourage some people from traveling to El Salvador.
-Nevertheless, El Salvador has made safety strides and is not as dangerous as it used to be.
+Yet, we must acknowledge that El Salvador has made safety strides and is not as dangerous as it used to be.

 Homicides per Month Under President Bukele